Stein degree on non-Fano type fibrations: Unbounded strong Stein degree

 \emph{Step 3}.
 By Theorem~\ref{exa-thm-d-n}, $\omega_{X'/\spec R'}$ is an invertible sheaf on $X'$.
 Thus, we can also assume that $\omega_{X/Z}$ is an invertible sheaf.
 As $Z$ is affine and nonsingular, we can conclude that $K_X\sim K_{X/Z}$ is a Cartier divisor.
-Moreover, by Theorem~\ref{exa-thm-d-n}, we can assume that

-On the other hand, since a general fibre $F$ of $X\to Z$ is a genus one curve, we see that $K_X|_F \sim 0$.
-Hence we can assume $K_X \sim 0/Z$.
+Moreover, by \cite[II, Proposition~1.6]{Deligne-Rapoport}, we see that $K_X \sim 0/Z$.
 Therefore, we get

-By adjunction (see \cite[Proposition 4.5]{Kol_singularities_of_MMP}), we can write
+By adjunction (see \cite[Proposition~4.5]{Kol_singularities_of_MMP}), we can write

-As $B$ is slc, inversion of adjunction shows that $(X, B)$ is lc.
+As $B$ is slc, inversion of adjunction shows that $(X, B)$ is lc; see \cite[Theorem~4.9, Definition–Lemma~5.10]{Kol_singularities_of_MMP}.
 Then $(X, B)\to Z$ is a log Calabi-Yau fibration.
 Pick an arbitrary irreducible component $S$ of $B$.
 Since the generic fibre of $S\to C$ is isomorphic to $\PP_{k'}^1$ (as schemes over $\spec k$), the geometric generic fibre of $S\to C$ is isomorphic to a disjoint union of $d$ projective lines over $\bar k$, which shows that $\sdeg (S/C) = d$. \end{proof}

+By taking log canonical projective compactification of the log Calabi-Yau fibration in Theorem~\ref{exa-cor-d-n} and running an MMP, we get the proof of Theorem~\ref{exa-cor-d-n-thm-in-intro}.